 Photoshop Vector Tools

 Photoshop has a smaller number of tools which work specifically with vectors.
 They are the Pen tools, the Path and Direct Selection tools, the Shape tools and the Type tools.
+All of which you can use to create and design graphics which can be increased and deceeased in size with no loss of quality.

 Is Type Raster or Vector in Photoshop?